How to File Your Delaware Franchise Tax On Time

 If you already have a tax preparer, they might do this for you.
 It’s a good idea to ask, and many will handle it free of charge (Pilot Tax, for example, will take care of this for you).

 If you don’t have a tax preparer (or if it’s too last-minute for them to help you with this), here’s how to handle it yourself.
 The process might look intimidating, but it’s actually pretty straightforward, and we’ll walk you through the trickiest parts.

 There are two methods to calculate the amount of tax you owe, and you can use whichever one is lower.
 Those methods are:

 You can learn more about the calculation methods on Delaware’s franchise tax website.

-- If you use the assumed par value method, you’ll be asked for your issued share count and your gross assets.
+- You’ll be asked for your issued share count and your gross assets.

 - For “issued shares,” provide the total number of shares the company has issued.
-It doesn’t matter how many of them have vested — you want to know the total number you’ve actually issued (you can ignore unconverted SAFEs or convertible notes here — you’re just focusing on the number of shares that have been issued).
+It doesn’t matter how many of them have vested, and you can ignore unconverted SAFEs or convertible notes here.

 - For “gross assets,” enter the “Total Assets” number from last year’s year-end balance sheet.
 This will most likely be your bank balance as of 12/31, but check with your bookkeeper if you have any questions.
 (If you have a foreign subsidiary, this is likely just the bank balance of the US topco.)